top of page

 And they say infertility is a result of "Not taking care of yourself" because of "poor diets" and "toxins" Have you seen some of these pregnant women, the things they consume?
 I'm here with my gluten free, dairy free, sugar free, organic diet asking myself.... why me?
 Why???

 After all, toxins are brought to you by a bad diet right?
 Yet toxins are all around us everyday, even in our so called "organic foods".
 What can we eat that is not bad for us nowadays?
 This could come across as; (("You aren't getting pregnant because you aren't taking care of yourself enough or eating right")) (little do they know the strict diet I eat every day).
-Have you seen these mothers who are pregnant and eating the most unhealthy diet you can imagine?
+Have you seen these mothers who are pregnant and eating the unhealthiest diet you can imagine?
 I have.
-And lets not forget, infertility isn't just a modern day thing.

 Let's look at some examples of women that have gone through this in history: that aren't in the modern-day era.
 There were women in the Bible who suffered from the same problem for different reasons.
 But they were still granted those little miracles.
 Elizabeth (Mary's cousin), for example; was infertile nearly her entire life until she reached old age.
 Of course, you know; Elizabeth became the mother of John the Baptist.